Initial Teacher Training

 Apply now for training places for 2018-19 in the following subject areas:

-Biology, Chemistry, Physics, Drama, English, Geography, History, Mathematics, Modern Foreign Languages, Music, PE (now full) and PE with EBacc.
+Biology, Chemistry, Physics, Drama, English (salaried now full), Geography (now full), History (now full), Mathematics (salaried now full), Modern Foreign Languages, Music, PE (now full) and PE with EBacc.

 Beth Hartwell, Director of Initial Teacher Training (ITT), leads our School Direct Secondary Programme.